colestrode/skellington/README.md

 - `clientSecret` (String, Required) Your Slack OAuth client secret.

 - `redirectUri` (String) A redirect URI to pass to Slack during the OAuth flow.
-If passed, Slack will redirect to this URI, It should be the Skellington host.
+If passed, Slack will redirect to this URI therefore it should be the Skellington host.
 To redirect from Skellington after the OAuth flow is complete, use `successRedirectUri` and `errorRedirectUri`.

 - `state` (String) State that will be returned from Slack as part of the OAuth flow.
 This is usually used